Skip to content

 Plan for: Catch-and-release rules, barbless hooks, bookings essential.

-• Tip: Pack both a floating line and a spare spool (intermediate) for windy afternoons.
+• Tip: Pack a floating line and a spare spool (intermediate) for windy afternoons.

-• Timing: Mornings for dries/emersions; late PM for caddis/terrestrials along banks.
+• Timing: Mornings for dries/emers; late PM for caddis/terrestrials along banks.

 Valley of the Rainbow dam with mountain backdrop